3 Signs You Don't Actually Know What Sex Is

 Orgasms are undoubtedly a perk of sexual intimacy, but they’re not the sole purpose by any means.
 Pleasure, connection, and intimacy are the name of the game when it comes to sex.
 If that results in an orgasm, great!
 If not, also great.
 As long as everyone enjoys themselves, mission accomplished.

-In fact, a focus on pleasure instead of an orgasm lets sexual partners relax and stay present in the moment, which can help them reach orgasm more easily.
 Too much emphasis on the destination can make the journey feel like a chore.
 Instead of asking your partner, “Did you cum?” try “Did you have fun?”
 This shows that you care more about their overall experience than one brief sexual response.

-Finally, let’s address the pervasive (and toxic) myth that sex toys are artificial replacements for real sex.
+Finally, let’s address the pervasive (and toxic) myth that sex toys are replacements for real sex.
 Using sex toys in the bedroom can be an exciting way to enhance pleasure and stimulation for all involved.
 Toys can play a minor role in your sexual experiences or be the main event.

 How you use toys is entirely up to you, but no matter how you choose to play, remember: they are not competition for your partner, nor are they designed to replace human intimacy.